tonyx774/IOCS/RiseProIOCS.md

 # One Step Ahead

-This document contains SHA256 hashes for a range of additional payloads associated with RisePro[.]
+This document contains SHA256 hashes for a range of additional payloads associated with RisePro.

-For each payload, the document lists the additional payload URL where the malware was detected, followed by its corresponding SHA256 hash[.]
-The majority of these payloads were unseen when first discovered and only arrived on VirusTotal after days of activity[.]
+For each payload, the document lists the additional payload URL where the malware was detected, followed by its corresponding SHA256 hash.
+The majority of these payloads were unseen when first discovered and only arrived on VirusTotal after days of activity.
 ## Additional Payload URLs And Additional Payloads

 ### Yfkjg[.]exe